Table of Contents

 We have tried to account for those variables as much as possible by not creating a test ourselves.
 Instead, we employ a test developed by SHOEBOX, a company specialising in designing and developing many types of hearing tests, online and in-person.

-2. In-person Free Hearing Screening
+2. In-person Hearing Screening

 Please note this is only available for adults aged 18 years and over.
+If you’re younger, the Ministry of Health coordinates free hearing checks for children.

 The goal of the hearing screening is to help determine if a full diagnostic test is suitable for you.